ErreurDeSyntaxe/etch-a-sketch/README.md

 The problem I have is the layout (of course!).
 It is difficult to display the buttons (clear drawing board, random color, slider input) in the correct position.
 As always, flexbox is a difficult skill to learn and master.

+# Fourth Entry: Thinking

+The styling is finally over (I believe).
+The difficulty this time (on top of flexbox) was to user the correct terms to style everything through JS.
+An example of this is margin-top in CSS to marginTop in JS.

+Three features need to be coded: the drawing upon hover, the clear button, and the rainbow button.
+I will tackle them in that order.
+I wasted a lot of time on laying out the buttons, which I had anticipated because my CSS skills are poor.
+The drawing upon hover feels challenging, while the other two feel easier.
+I'll need to think like a programmer to find a solution to my problems.